-4. Material
+Note 1-Suitable devices have been made from steel rods, wire, or banding material.

-Cooling agent such as: water, ice, dry ice, or liquid nitrogen.
+- Cooling agent such as: water, ice, dry ice, or liquid nitrogen. - Sample Marking Tool-A lumber crayon, paint stick, pen, or other suitable marking tool to mark the core sample for labeling, identifying the separation layers, identifying the layer to test, or as otherwise necessary - Package Containers-Suitable packaging containers for securing and transporting the core samples

-5. Test Site Location

-- The number of cores obtained shall be determined by the test procedure or agency requirements. - Core location(s) shall be determined by the Department.

 - 1. For freshly compacted HMA, the core shall be taken when the material has had sufficient amount of time to cool to prevent damage to the core. - 2.
 To accelerate the coring process, a cooling agent may be used. - 3.
+Provide a means such as water or air to aid in the removal of cuttings and to minimize the generation of heat caused by friction

-Place the coring machine such that the core bit is over the selected location. - 4.
-Position the coring machine above the selected location.
+- 4. Position the coring machine above the selected location.
 Engage power and water or air source to coring machine.
 Slowly advance bit until contact with the HMA surface. - 5.
-Keep the core bit perpendicular to the HMA surface applying constant pressure during the process. - Note 1: If any portion of the coring machine shifts during the operation, the core may break or distort.
-Failure to apply constant pressure, or too much pressure, may cause the bit to bind or distort the core. - 6.
-Apply constant downward pressure on the core bit.
+Keep the core bit perpendicular to the HMA surface applying constant pressure during the process.

+Note 2: If any portion of the coring machine shifts during the operation, the core may break or distort.
+Failure to apply constant pressure, or too much pressure, may cause the bit to bind or distort the core.

+- 6. Apply constant downward pressure on the core bit.
 Failure to apply constant pressure, or too much pressure, may cause the bit to bind or distort the core. - 7.
+Continue the core drilling to the bottom or slightly below the bottom of the asphalt mixture intended to be samples to allow separation of the core sample at the desired depth from the underlying pavement layers. - 8.
+After drilling, separate the core sample from the underlying pavement layers using the retrieval device or other suitable means, without damaging or distorting the sample.
+Obtain the core sample using the retrieval device.

-Continue the coring operation until the desired depth is achieved. - 8.
-Use a retrieval device to obtain the core. - Note 2: If the core is damaged to a point that it cannot be used for its intended purpose, a new core shall be obtained within 6 in. of the original location - 9.
-Clearly label the core.
+Note 2: If the core is damaged to a point that it cannot be used for its intended purpose, a new core shall be obtained within 6 in. of the original location

+9. Clearly label the core with a sample marking tool.

-7. Filling Core Holes
+5. Filling Core Holes